 Enumclaw, Washington; Valparaíso, Chile; Toblach, Alto Adige, Italy; Oman; Southern Serengeti, Tanzania; French Polynesia; and Anguilla.

-In November 2022 six airlines including Frontier, Air India, TAP Portugal, Aeromexico, El Al and Avianca were required by the US government to pay $622.3 million
+In November 2022 six airlines including Frontier, Air India, TAP Portugal, Aeromexico, El Al and Avianca were required by the US government to pay

 for refunds to passengers and penalties because their flights were either canceled or significantly changed.